C-Line Biodegradable Products FAQs

 At the time of manufacture we add EcoPure, an organic compound, to the plastic resin.
 EcoPure expands the molecular structure of the plastic, scissoring the polymer chain and adding in nutrients and other organic compounds that weaken the polymer chain for microbial action to colonize in and around the plastic.
 These microbes then secrete acids which break down the entire polymer chain.
 EcoPure produces a biodegradable end product that will have indefinite shelf life until placed in an active microbial environment, such as a landfill.

 No. In order to biodegrade, the product needs to be in constant contact with other biodegrading material like that found in a landfill.
-It will not degrade in warehouses, shelves, offices or homes. back to top ↑
+It will not degrade in warehouses, shelves, offices or homes.

 The EPA Terms of Environment Glossary defines composting as, "The controlled biological decomposition of organic material in the presence of air to form a humus-like material.
-Controlled methods of composting include mechanical mixing and aerating, ventilating the materials by dropping them through a vertical series of aerated chambers, or placing the compost in piles out in the open air and mixing it or turning it periodically." back to top ↑
+Controlled methods of composting include mechanical mixing and aerating, ventilating the materials by dropping them through a vertical series of aerated chambers, or placing the compost in piles out in the open air and mixing it or turning it periodically."

 Under the ASTM standard for commercial composting conditions using high heat processes, a time frame of around one year is a reasonable expectation for decomposing.
 For non-commercial composting a reasonable expectation is two to five years.
 The product has not been tested to meet ASTM D6400-04 which requires that it break down in 180 days so we do not market it as compostable.
-At this time commercial composting is not generally used in the United States and plastic products that are disposed of almost always end up in a landfill, so biodegradability is the more important test. back to top ↑
+At this time commercial composting is not generally used in the United States and plastic products that are disposed of almost always end up in a landfill, so biodegradability is the more important test.

 Is the product made from renewable ingredients like corn?